 She had an exceptional mind, and was as passionate about the stock market as playing a game of bridge or dominos.
 Incessantly curious, she loved learning—about art, other cultures, history, and so many other subjects.
 Her creativity was evident even in mundane tasks, such as using solfège, a musical scale, to memorize telephone numbers.

 Carolyn is preceded in death by her husband, Dr. Calvin C. Mattax, a brilliant scientist with whom she enjoyed 59 years of marriage, and her cherished son, David Mattax, a successful lawyer and Texas Commissioner of Insurance at the time of his death in 2017.
-She is survived by her three daughters, Carol Curry (Los Angeles), a retired engineer and former Senior Vice President at Raytheon; Charlotte Mattax Moersch (Champaign, Illinois), a professional harpsichordist and Professor of Music at the University of Illinois; and Cathy Mattax (Washington, DC), a retired business executive and former Senior Vice President at FINRA; five grandchildren, Alanna, Diana, Graham, Arden, and Zoe; and seven great-grandchildren.
+She is survived by her three daughters, Carol Curry (Los Angeles), a retired engineer and former Senior Vice President at Raytheon; Charlotte Mattax Moersch (Champaign, Illinois), a professional harpsichordist and Professor of Music at the University of Illinois; and Cathy Mattax (Washington, DC), a retired business executive and former Senior Vice President at FINRA; five grandchildren, Alanna, Diana, Graham, Arden, and Zoe; and eight great-grandchildren.

 Carolyn was beloved for her altruism, passion for music, and dedication to her children; she will be greatly missed by all who knew her.

-A funeral service will take place at a later date.
 Farewell, Carolyn—A Blessing to All.